The 20 Best Geographic Atrophy Doctors Near Me in Everett, WA

 Offers Telehealth

-John Whitehead is an Ophthalmologist in Everett, Washington.
+John Whitehead is an Ophthalmologist practicing medicine in Everett, Washington.
 Dr. Whitehead is rated as an Experienced provider by MediFind in the treatment of Geographic Atrophy.
-His top areas of expertise are Glaucoma, Cataract, Dry Eye Syndrome, Pterygium, and Trabeculectomy.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Cataract, Glaucoma, Dry Eye Syndrome, Neuroretinitis, and Trabeculectomy.

 Ophthalmology